Soccer in a Nutshell – Join the Conversation

 The most successful men's national teams at a World Cup

-(As of 2023):
+(as of 2023):

 1. Brazil – 5 World Cup titles (1958, 1962, 1970, 1994, 2002)